OpenMixup: Open Mixup Toolbox and Benchmark for Visual Representation Learning: OpenMixup

-We comprehensively evaluate the beneficial properties of mixup augmentation algorithms on the aforementioned tasks through the use of various metrics and visualization analysis tools in a rigorous manner.
-The evaluation methodologies can be classified into two distinct divisions, namely performance metric and empirical analysis.
-As for the performance metrics, classification accuracy and robustness against corruption are two performance indicators examined.
-For empirical analysis, experiments on calibrations, CAM visualization, loss landscape, the plotting of training loss, and validation accuracy curves are conducted.
-The utilization of these approaches is contingent upon their distinct properties, enabling their deployment for designated purposes. \paragraph{Performance Metric.} \textbf{(1) Accuracy and training costs}: We adopt top-1 accuracy, total training hours, and GPU memory to evaluate the classification performance and training overheads of certain methods. \textbf{(2) Robustness}: We evaluate the robustness against corruptions of mixup variants on CIFAR-100-C and ImageNet-C~\citep{Russakovsky2015ImageNetLS}, which is designed for evaluating the corruption robustness and provides 19 different corruptions, \textit{e.g.}, noise and blur \textit{etc.} \textbf{(3) Transfer to object detection}: We also evaluate transferable abilities on object detection tasks based on Faster R-CNN~\citep{ren2015faster} and Mask R-CNN~\citep{2017iccvmaskrcnn} on COCO~\textit{train2017}~\citep{eccv2014MSCOCO}, initializing with trained models on ImageNet-1K.
+We comprehensively evaluate the beneficial properties of mixup augmentation algorithms on the aforementioned vision tasks through the use of various metrics and visualization analysis tools in a rigorous manner.
+Overall, the evaluation methodologies can be classified into two distinct divisions, namely performance metric and empirical analysis.
+For the performance metrics, classification accuracy and robustness against corruption are two performance indicators examined.
+As for empirical analysis, experiments on calibrations, CAM visualization, loss landscape, the plotting of training loss, and validation accuracy curves are conducted.
+The utilization of these approaches is contingent upon their distinct properties, enabling user-friendly deployment for designated purposes and demands.

+\paragraph{Performance Metric.} \textbf{(1) Accuracy and training costs}: We adopt top-1 accuracy, total training hours, and GPU memory to evaluate all mixup methods' classification performance and training costs. \textbf{(2) Robustness}: We evaluate the robustness against corruptions of the methods on CIFAR-100-C and ImageNet-C~\citep{Russakovsky2015ImageNetLS}, which is designed for evaluating the corruption robustness and provides 19 different corruptions, \textit{e.g.}, noise and blur \textit{etc.} \textbf{(3) Transferability to downstream tasks}: We evaluate the transferability of existing methods to object detection based on Faster R-CNN~\citep{ren2015faster} and Mask R-CNN~\citep{2017iccvmaskrcnn} on COCO~\textit{train2017}~\citep{eccv2014MSCOCO}, initializing with trained models on ImageNet.
+We also transfer these methods to semantic segmentation on ADE20K \citep{Zhou2018ADE20k}.
+Please refer to Appendix~\ref{app:transfer} for details.